Winter storm

-Heavy snowfall and strong winds during a 2016 blizzard in New York City.
+Heavy snowfall and strong winds during a 2016 blizzard in New York City, United States.

-National Guard members clear a road of fallen trees after a February 2021 winter storm in Putnam County, West Virginia.
+National Guard members clear a road of fallen trees after a February 2021 winter storm in Putnam County, West Virginia, United States.

 A winter storm (also known as snow storm) is an event in which wind coincides with varieties of precipitation that only occur at freezing temperatures, such as snow, mixed snow and rain, or freezing rain.
 In temperate continental and subarctic climates, these storms are not necessarily restricted to the winter season, but may occur in the late autumn and early spring as well.
 A snowstorm with strong winds and low visibility is called a blizzard.

 Formation

 Winter storms are formed when moist air rises up into the atmosphere, creating low pressure near the ground and clouds up in the air.
 The air can also be pushed upwards by hills or large mountains.
 The upward motion is called lift.
 The moisture is collected by the wind from large bodies of water, such as a big lake or the ocean.
 If temperature is below freezing, 0 C, near the ground and up in the clouds, precipitation will fall as snow, ice, rain and snow mixed (sleet), ice pellets or even graupel (soft hail).
 Since cold air can not hold as much moisture as warm air, the total precipitation will be less than at higher temperature.

-Winter storm warnings will be issued if:
+In the United States of America, winter storm warnings will be issued if: